pamelaabreu/group3_frontend/README.md

 ### _A **mobile-first**, trip-readiness app_
 ---

-Bundle relieves packing worries by showing you what to pack from one place.
+Bundle relieves packing worries by showing travel goers what to pack from one place.
-Given the destination and duration of your trip, Bundle will create a customizable packing list.
-Once you confirm what you do and don’t need, you can start tracking your packing progress.
-Bundle also has handy features like creating last-minute todo lists and storing booking information so that you never have to feel like you’ve forgotten something important.
+Given the destination and duration of a trip, Bundle will create a customizable packing list.
+Once items are confirmed for a trip, travel goers can start tracking their packing progress.
+Bundle also has handy features like creating last-minute todo lists and storing booking information so that travel goers never have to feel like they’ve forgotten something important.

 | | Table of Contents 🗂|
 |:-:|:--:|